-NOTICE: Acrobat PDF “Fillable” Forms are not completely (adequately) supported by browsers such as Chrome, FireFox, Opera, Edge and Safari (MAC), and you may encounter problems with some form fields/functionality.
-For best results, we advise you save a copy of the PDF locally to your computer and open the PDF using Adobe’s free Acrobat Reader version 8.0 or higher.
+NOTICE: Elections Alberta’s PDFs listed as “Fillable” are not adequately supported by browsers such as Chrome, FireFox, Opera, Edge and Safari (MAC).
+You may encounter problems with some form fields/functionality.
+For best results, first save a copy of the Fillable PDF locally to your computer, then open it using Adobe Acrobat Reader version 8.0 or higher.

-Elections Alberta is working to update all existing resources and to create additional resources to account for the new legislation.
+Elections Alberta is working to update all existing resources and to create additional resources to account for the new legislation passed by the legislative assembly in December 2016.
+The new legislation was a result of the passing of Bill 35, the Fair Elections Financing Act, which significantly impacts electoral financing in Alberta.
 As resources become available, they will be posted on this website.

-As a guarantee in the Canadian Charter of Rights and Freedoms, any person who meets the requirements of the Alberta Election Act can become a candidate.
+As a guarantee in the Canadian Charter of Rights and Freedoms, any person who meets the requirements of Alberta’s Election Act can become a candidate.

 To be eligible in Alberta, a potential candidate must first register with Elections Alberta and file nomination papers with the local returning officer in order to appear on the ballot paper for an electoral event.
 Candidates must update their registration information as changes occur and file financial statements as required.
 For information on candidate registrations and finances, visit Financial Disclosure.